Updated on: 11/22/2019

 Chris Davis Offers Opinion On Arlington Case

-Attorney Chris Davis, founder of Seattle-based Davis Law Group, P.S., is Washington state's leading legal expert in the handling, litigation and strategy of dog bite cases.
+Attorney Chris Davis, a leading Seattle personal injury lawyer and founder of Seattle-based Davis Law Group, P.S., is Washington state's leading legal expert in the handling, litigation and strategy of dog bite cases.
 Mr. Davis is the premiere author — including articles, a book and other publications — and speaks on this subject all the time.

 Just hours after the pit bull attack in Arlington, Mr. Davis appeared on Q13 Fox to offer legal commentary on the incident.
 The following is a transcript of Mr. Davis' appearance: